 Partner organizations are responsible for providing:

-- At least one month advance notice to schedule a Rodeo, and your volunteers’ Traffic Skills training.
+- At least one month advance notice to schedule a Rodeo, and your volunteers’ pre-event training (see below).

 - Advanced publicity and registration for events open to the public, or prior/post communication with limited participants (such as a school group).